Not all lensing is low: An analysis of DESI$\times$DES using the Lagrangian Effective Theory of LSS

 The aim of this work is to consistently apply the theoretical models described above to analyze galaxy galaxy-lensing measurements using the photometrically selected Dark Energy Spectroscopic Instrument (DESI) target samples for the Bright Galaxy Survey (BGS) \cite{BGS.TS.Hahn.2023} and Luminous Red Galaxies (LRG) \cite{LRG.TS.Zhou.2023,Zhou2023b} as lenses and the year-three release of the \metacal catalog from the Dark Energy Survey (DES Y3) as sources to measure lensing \cite{Gatti2021}.
-In particular, we use the harmonic-space 2-point auto-power spectrum of the DESI galaxies, and cross-power spectrum of the galaxies and lensing (``$2\times2$-point''), which, as we explain below, are particularly amenable to these techniques.
+Although the BGS and LRG samples are photmetrically selected, we can calibrate the redshift distributions of these samples nearly perfectly, as they are DESI target samples with greater than $99\%$ spectroscopic completeness.
+We use the harmonic-space 2-point auto-power spectrum of the DESI galaxies, and cross-power spectrum of the galaxies and lensing (``$2\times2$-point''), which, as we explain below, are particularly amenable to these techniques.
 The DESI imaging data has the largest overlap with the DES Y3 catalog of all Stage III lensing catalogs, and so we use the DES data rather than KiDS or HSC for this analysis.
 DESI is a Stage IV ground-based spectroscopic survey operated through the 4m Mayall Telescope at Kitt Peak National Observatory \cite{Snowmass2013.Levi,DESI2016a.Science,DESI2016b.Instr,DESI2022.KP1.Instr,FocalPlane.Silber.2023,Corrector.Miller.2023,Spectro.Pipeline.Guy.2023,SurveyOps.Schlafly.2023}.
 As of writing DESI has completed its survey validation and an early data release \cite{DESI2023a.KP1.SV,DESI2023b.KP1.EDR}, and the analysis of the Y1 data is well underway, including already-published results on the highest signal-to-noise measurements of the baryon acoustic oscillations feature to date and their cosmological implications \cite{DESI2024.III.KP4,DESI2024.IV.KP6,DESI2024.VI.KP7A}.